 This programing is constantly in evolution due to the new information we gather every day.
 Before the age of seven to nine, the new information goes almost directly to the subconscious programing as soon as the information has enough emotions, trust, or repetition attached to it.
-After, when we are older, the conscious mind acts as a filter that keeps the unconscious programing mostly stable in spite of the new information.
+After, when we are older, the programing of the subconscious mind is mostly stable in spite of the new information.

-It is possible to go over the filter of the conscious mind, but it requires specific circumstances such as repetition — it is used in advertising — or hypnosis.
+It is possible to access and modify this programing, but it requires specific circumstances such as repetition — it is used in advertising — or hypnosis.

 When the required circumstances are present, modification of the programing becomes possible and is effective as soon as it is done in the language of the subconscious.